Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 Videos

-I also have a YouTube channel there, with a bunch of video about RetroPie.
+I also have a YouTube channel there, with a bunch of videos about RetroPie.
 Here is the one corresponding to this article:

 But you can also watch the other ones that might be interesting for you: